 Jonah Lehrer restores some of the lost magic by way of Goethe--who turned a simple observation into a deep thought: even though color starts in the physical world, it is finished in our minds.

 Which, thanks to Mark Changizi, brings us to a very serious question: what do dogs see when they look at the rainbow?
 We humans see seven colors: red, orange, yellow, green, blue, and violet (ROYGBiV!).
 But as Thomas Cronin and Jay Neitz--two guys who study vision--explain, that's just a sliver of the spectrum.
-Along the way, we get some help imagining the rainbow from a choir, and we meet this little sea creature, who with 16 color receptors, blows the rest of us earthlings out of the water:
+Along the way, we get some help imagining the rainbow from a choir, and we meet a little sea creature (pictured below), who with 16 color receptors, blows the rest of us earthlings out of the water.

 Mantis shrimp, photo by ursanate/flickr-CC-BY-2.0